Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Low Mutual Coherence Based Projection

 2. Fix $\M=\Mkk$ and update $\PP$ by solving

 which has a closed form solution $\PP=\Mkk\D^\dagger$.

 Iteratively updating $\PP$ by (\ref{P_step}) and $\M$ by (\ref{updateM2}) leads to the Alternating Minimization (AM) method for (\ref{prolcdsm2}).
 We summarize the whole procedure of AM in Algorithm \ref{altmin}.
-In theory, we prove that any accumulation point of AM is a stationary point to (\ref{prolcdsm2}).
+It can be easily seen that the per-iteration cost of Algorithm \ref{altmin} is $O((d+m)n^2+n^3)$.
+We can prove that the sequence generated by AM converges to a critical point.